pottekkat/personal-website/content/now.md

 ## Travels

-I will be at the following events in the following months.
+I will be at these events in the following months.
 Say hi!

 | Event                                               | Location          | Date         |
 | --------------------------------------------------- | ----------------- | ------------ |